Click here to view the top 3 recipe searches from last month.

 Lightly Floured, Fried Wings

-These wings will end up with a lite batter on the outside (you'll hardly notice that it's there), it holds the sauce well, yet won't load you up on carbs.
+These wings will end up with a light a coating that you'll hardly notice that it's there, it holds the sauce well, yet won't load you up on carbs.

 This method is, by far, my favorite method for cooking wings.